Esperion Therapeutics Inc. (ESPR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Esperion Therapeutics Inc. (ESPR) is $10.41, which is $8.99 above the current market price.
-The public float for ESPR is 73.15M, and currently, short sellers hold a 23.59% ratio of that floaft.
-The average trading volume of ESPR on March 24, 2023 was 3.55M shares.
+The average price recommended by analysts for Esperion Therapeutics Inc. (ESPR) is $10.45, which is $8.92 above the current market price.
+The public float for ESPR is 73.15M and currently, short sellers hold a 25.53% of that float.
+On March 28, 2023, ESPR’s average trading volume was 3.69M shares.

 ESPR’s Market Performance